mroam/learnOpenGL/README.md

 To Do
 --------
-* We have used http://open.gl/drawing to add shaders and objects to our Glitter work in progress, and it compiles but nothing appears on our grey screen.
-Their code sample uses glew, but ours uses glfw (since we started with http://learnopengl.com ) so maybe we should compare to the latter's listing?
+* We have used http://learnopengl.com to add shaders and objects to our Glitter work in progress, and it compiles but nothing appears on our grey screen. ("Vertex shader compilation status: 1 (ok); Fragment shader compilation status: 1 (ok);
+DANG!--Linking of Shaders failed.
+ERROR: Compiled vertex shader was corrupt.
+ERROR: Compiled fragment shader was corrupt.")

-* Is there any hope (or need?) of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glfw](http://www.glfw.org/), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?
+* Is there any hope (or need?) of finding tutorials that don’t use or [glfw](http://www.glfw.org/ and http://learnopengl.com), [Glew](http://glew.sourceforge.net), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?

-* figure out the file size bug [Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly)
+* Figure out the file size bug [Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly)

 Questions
 --------